 Since 2016 Angus Council, NHS Tayside, the third and independent sectors have been working together in a new Angus Health and Social Care Partnership (HSCP).
 The Angus HSCP has been established under the provisions of the Public Bodies (Joint Working) (Scotland) Act 2014.
-The Angus HSCP Strategic Plan sets out how partners will achieve the vision to 'to place individuals and communities at the centre of our service planning and delivery in order to deliver person-centred outcomes'.
+The Angus HSCP Strategic Commissioning Plan (2023-2026) sets out how partners will achieve the vision to ensure that 'People in Angus receive the best services possible and enjoy physical and mental health to their full potential'.

-The Housing Contribution Statement (HCS) provides an overarching strategic statement of how the housing sector will support the work of the Integration Joint Board (IJB) to achieve the vision and outcomes for health and social care.
+The Housing Contribution Statement (HCS) 2023-2026 provides an overarching strategic statement of how the housing sector will support the work of the Integration Joint Board (IJB) to achieve the vision and outcomes for health and social care.
 The HCS can be seen as the 'bridge' between the LHS and the HSCP Strategic Plan and demonstrates how we will work together to support people to remain at home, prevent unnecessary admissions to hospital and ensure people who have to go to hospital are discharged in a timely manner with the right support in place.

 Functions relating to equipment and adaptations are part of a range of local authority functions that are delegated to the Angus HSCP.
-This means that services related to equipment and adaptations, including the funding to support these, are now included within the new integration arrangements.
+This means that services related to equipment and adaptations, including the funding to support these, are now included within the integration arrangements.
 It was identified through the HCS, that there was a need to develop an approach to adaptations which takes cognisance of the principals of a tenure-neutral approach to adaptations.
-A Working Group was established to support the review of adaptations services across Angus, including the development of the Housing Adaptations Joint Working Policy (section 4.1).
+Extensive work continues to be undertaken to support the delivery of adaptation services in Angus.
+A review of the Housing Adaptations Joint Working Policy will be completed 2025/2026 following the completion of service reviews in Housing and Angus HSCP (section 4.1).